aoliver44/nutrition_tools/README.md

 ./generic_read_in.R --subject_identifier subject_id simulated_data/ simulated_output

 ```
+**Desired input:** A flat-file(s) where each row has a unique identifier (a subject or sample ID) and each column is some feature measured.
+Should multiple files exist, the unique identifier will be present in all files.

 This script will read in a directory of files (.csv | .txt | .tsv | .xls | .xlsx) and attempt to run some basic checks on them and basic cleaning.
 For example:
 1. Check to see if a key is present that will link all the data together if split in multiple files (i.e. "subject_id")